Stephen-Gates/service-locations/README.md

 # Service Locations

-*An experiment in repackaging service location data*
+*An experiment in packaging location data*

+## Aim

+The aim of this repository is to:

+- recommend new ways to publish location data on data.qld.gov.au
+- provide feedback on the Open Knowledge [Spatial Data Package Investigation recommendations](https://research.okfn.org/spatial-data-package-investigation/#recommendations) to the [Frictionless Data specification](https://frictionlessdata.io/specs/).

+## Background

+There are many [tabular location datasets published on data.qld.gov.au](https://data.qld.gov.au/dataset?q=location), that describe location using:

+- points (longitude and latitude coordinate pairs)
+- boundary identifiers or names

+These datasets could be linked to spatial [boundary data](/boundary-data/).

+### Service location point data

-There are many [tabular location datasets published on data.qld.gov.au](https://data.qld.gov.au/dataset?q=location).
-A subset of these describe service locations, e.g. the locations of hospitals, schools and fire stations.
+A subset point location datasets describe service locations, e.g. the locations of hospitals, schools and fire stations.

 These are not published in a consistent way making it hard to combine the data.
 Some location datasets also include services available at the location and opening times, e.g. [Transport and motoring customer service centres](https://data.qld.gov.au/dataset/transport-csc).